aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     )

-In the example above, SageMaker would pull the collection configuration for Vanishing Gradient from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__  and use the user supplied configuration for the Weight Update Ratio rule.
+In the example above, collection configuration for Vanishing Gradient is pulled from `SageMaker Debugger Rules Config <https://github.com/awslabs/sagemaker-debugger-rulesconfig>`__  and the user supplied configuration is used for the Weight Update Ratio rule.

-Using custom Rules
+Using custom rules
 ------------------

 SageMaker Debugger also allows the users to create custom rules and have those evaluated against the debugging data.
 To use custom rules there are two prerequisites: